2023 Best Computer Science Schools in Minnesota

 Read full report on Computer Science at Carleton College

-Out of the 19 schools in Minnesota that were part of this year’s ranking, Saint Johns University landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Saint Johns University is a great place for computer science students.
 Located in the rural area of Collegeville, SJU is a private not-for-profit college with a small student population.

 CompSci majors at SJU take out an average of $27,000 in student loans while working on their egree.

-Out of the 19 schools in Minnesota that were part of this year’s ranking, St Olaf College landed the # 4 spot on the list.
-St. Olaf is a small private not-for-profit school located in the town of Northfield.
+The excellent programs at St Olaf College helped the school earn the #4 place on this year’s ranking of the best computer science schools in Minnesota.
+St. Olaf is a small private not-for-profit school located in the distant town of Northfield.

 CompSci majors at St. Olaf take out an average of $23,250 in student loans while working on their egree.

-Out of the 19 schools in Minnesota that were part of this year’s ranking, University of Minnesota - Twin Cities landed the # 5 spot on the list.
-Located in the city of Minneapolis, UMN Twin Cities is a public school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend University of Minnesota - Twin Cities.
+The school came in at #5 on this year’s Best Computer Science Schools in Minnesota list.
+Located in the large city of Minneapolis, UMN Twin Cities is a public college with a fairly large student population.

 On average, compsci graduates from UMN Twin Cities take out $19,997 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $200.